Marie-Louise Lachapelle: Career

 By the age of twelve, she was performing complicated deliveries, and at fifteen, she was able to perform single-handedly a version that was potentially fatal if handled incorrectly.
 Not only did she handle a difficult case but she saved both mother and child at the early age of fifteen.
 While her mother was still alive, Lachapelle had reorganized the maternity ward at the Hôtel-Dieu, and Lachapelle assisted her as an associate chief midwife.
 The hospital served the poor and was supported by Notre Dame de Paris.
 It was the premier obstetric hospital of its time and was renowned for its school of midwifery.
 During 1796 and 1797 she studied obstetrics under Franz Naegele, She was teaching beside professor Jean-Louis Baudelocque at the Hôtel-Dieu.
-In 1797, after her mother's death, Lachapelle inherited her mother's position as head of Hôtel-Dieu, the largest public hospital in Paris.
-In 1799 in Port-Royal de Paris, she helped organize a new maternity department connected with the Hôtel-Dieu.

 Baudelocque realized the need for a systematically organized school for midwives.
 Because of Lachapelle's medical experience and reputation, she was asked by the Minister of the Interior Chaptal to direct the new normal school of midwifery and children's hospital La Maternité which the Napoleonic government established at Port Royal.
 In order to be a part of the reforms, Lachapelle went to Heidelberg to study, and then returned to Paris, where she became head of the maternity and children's hospital at a newly built teaching hospital, Hospice de la Maternité, an offshoot of the Hôtel-Dieu at Port Royal.

 Lachapelle died of stomach cancer on 4 October 1821 after a short illness, her book yet unfinished.
 The book was finished by her nephew Antoine Louis Dugès, also an obstetrician, who published it in 1825 under the title Pratique des accouchements; ou mémoires et observations choisies, sur les points les plus importants de l'art ("The practice of deliveries; or chosen observations and memories on the most important points of the art"); the book was influential throughout the nineteenth century.
 In it, she opposed the use of forceps in childbirth for most cases and advocated for minimal intervention by doctors during delivery.